smartdevicelink/sdl_evolution/proposals/0263-System-Request.md

 ## Motivation

 With the growing popularity of SDL, more components within the head unit would like to exchange their data in a component specific proprietary way with the owner applications.
 Most of the time, the size of the information is less than a kilobyte.
-Currently mobile apps can send/receive binary data in SystemRequest and OnSystemRequest RPC messages using hybrid message, a file needs to be passed between SDL Core and HMI to exchange the data.
+Currently mobile apps can send/receive binary data in `SystemRequest` and `OnSystemRequest` RPC messages using hybrid message, and a file needs to be passed between SDL Core and HMI to exchange the data.
 File operations (create, read, write, delete) are slow.
 It is better to send data (especially a small amount of data) using message directly.

 Furthermore, currently a mobile app can send a `SystemRequest` to the head unit, only getting a result code back.
 The resulting vehicle data is not available in the response.
 We propose to provide a mobile app with a way to request OEM specific data from the head unit depending on the `requestType` and `subRequestType` in the `OnSystemRequest` response.